Canop/bacon/website/docs/config.md

 Have a look, at least once, at the default configuration files.
 They contain many other properties, commented out, that you may find useful.

+## listen

+Setting `listen = true` in the configuration makes bacon listen for commands on a `.bacon.socket` unix socket, in the package directory (i.e. next to the `.bacon-locations` file).

+Any action that can be bound to a key can also be sent on this socket, in text, one action per line.

+As a convenience, bacon can also be used to send those actions, eg `bacon --send 'scroll-lines(-2)'`.

 ## summary, wrap, reverse